reticula-network/reticula-python/docs/quickstart.rst

 .. code-block:: console

    $ python --version
-   Python 3.8.10
+   Python 3.12.2

-Acceptable values are, at the moment, 3.8, 3.9, 3.10 or 3.11, though there is experimental support for PyPy 3.9 as well.
+Acceptable values are, at the moment, 3.10 or 3.11, 3.12 and 3.13.
 If your Python version is not in this range, you can install proper Python version using the tools provided by your operating system.

 .. note::
    In Ubuntu and other Debian based Linux distributions, by default all Python